joao-relvas/quantum-environment/tools/linting/STYLE_GUIDE.md

     - Probably future implementation in C++.

 ## 2. Formatting
+    - Variables must be named with lowercase letters and '_' between words.
+    - Tab is 4 spaces.
     - Code formatting is enforced by:
         - black (line length: 88).
         - isort (profile: black).

 ## 3. Imports
     - Absolute imports only.